The Movement Neurophysiology Lab of John N. Caviness, M.D., at Mayo Clinic A foothold against Parkinson's disease

 Overview

 The Movement Neurophysiology Laboratory, led by principal investigator John N. Caviness, M.D., studies body movement in Parkinson's disease, myoclonus, tremor, dystonia and other movement disorders.
-The lab also investigates movement abnormalities whose natures aren't yet known, such as the so-called yips phenomenon in golf.
+Our lab also investigates movement conditions whose natures aren't yet fully known, such as the yips phenomenon in golf.

-Our lab uses a variety of technology and equipment to study movement, including movement sensors, electroencephalography, electromyography, evoked potentials, responses to stimulation and audio recording.
+Our lab uses a variety of technology and equipment to study movement, including:

 A major research focus of our lab is the involvement of cortical mechanisms in abnormal movement.
 We also study electrophysiology measures of general cognitive ability and specific cognitive tasks, such as speech and speech perception.
 These measurements can be tracked over time and used to study cognitive deterioration in dementia.
 These measurements may also be correlated with neuropathological and behavioral concerns.